Best Grilled Ribs: Easy Guide to Juicy, Flavorful Ribs

 1.

-Mix the brown sugar, kosher salt, black pepper, garlic powder, onion powder, smoked paprika, and chili powder in a small bowl.
-This will be used to season the ribs.
+In a small bowl, mix the brown sugar, kosher salt, black pepper, garlic powder, onion powder, smoked paprika, and chili powder to make your dry rub.

 Mark as complete